pylint-dev/pylint/doc/extend.rst

 directory of the distribution (custom.py and custom_raw.py).
 I'll try to quickly explain the essentials here.

-First, there are two kinds of checkers :
+First, there are two kinds of checkers:

 * raw checkers, which are analysing each module as a raw file stream
 * ast checkers, which are working on an ast representation of the module